-Figure : Two views or a farm specializing in small fruits and vegetables.
+Figure : Two views of a farm specializing in small. fruits and vegetables.

-In order to spread the harvesting of crops over as long a period as possible, both quick- and slow-waturing varieties are grown, and the planting may take place at any time between mid-April and early June.
+In order to spread the harvesting of crops over as long a period as possible, both quick- and slowmaturing varieties are grown, and the planting may take place at any time between mid-April and corly June.
 In these pictures colery is being harvested late in the growing season for the winter market, and will be stored in the Aldershot Cooperative Distributing Company's cold storage plant.
-Abundant irrigation water is available for this farm since the Queenston shale is fairly close to the surface while stream action has formed a depression in the overlying sand apron.
+Abundant irrigation water is evaluable for this farm since the Queenston shale is fairly close to the surface while stream action has formed a depression in the overlying sand apron.
 The water table is only two to eight feet below the surface.
 Although orchards predominate in both pictures, less than 25% of this form is planted in fruit trees.

-April.
+resistent species such as head lettuce may be set out as early as mid-April.
 Some double cropping is practised in which a quickly maturing frost resistent crop is set out early in the year and harvested within six to seven weeks, whereupon, a second crop is planted in the same ground.
 The major acreage of small fruits and vegetables however, is devoted to more slowly growing crops such as cabbage and tomatoes which require the entire growing season to reach maturity.